Who we are

 If you have an account on a particular website, a cookie on your computer lets the website remember your user name and email address so you don't have to enter it again when you are commenting or writing a review.

 These cookies are used to deliver advertising that is more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.

 They are usually placed by advertising networks with our permission.
 They remember that you have visited a website; this information is shared with other organisations such as advertisers.
 Often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
 Some examples of services that use these types of cookies include Google AdSense or DoubleClick.

-Other third party cookies
+Other third-party cookies

+Some cookies that have been set on our website are not related to www.iodireland.ie.
+When you visit a page with content embedded from, for example, YouTube or Facebook, these service providers may set their own cookies on your web browser.
 We do not control the use of these cookies and cannot access them due to the way that cookies work, as cookies can only be accessed by the party who originally set them.
-You should check the third party websites for more information about these cookies.
+You should check the third-party websites for more information about these cookies.